isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

   five⅋₀ = suc (suc (suc (suc (suc zero))))
 ```

-where each of these sets of parentheses is mandatory, we can instead embrace the
+where each of these sets of parentheses is mandatory.
+We can instead embrace the
 nature of counting in unary and define a right-associative prefix "tick mark"
 (input as [`|`](AgdaMode)):